Finding a Top Financial Advisor Firm in Houston

 Founded in 1997, The Financial Advisory group is owned by its chief executive officer, Richard Alphonso, and its chairman, Steven Estrin.

 The Financial Advisory Group offers tax planning, financial planning, wealth management and investment management.
-The firm is on the smaller side, which it says gives it a greater ability to customize clients’ wealth maximization strategies.
+Compared to some of the higher firms on this list, it's on the smaller side, which it says gives it a greater ability to customize clients’ wealth maximization strategies.

 Alongside the financial planning offered by many firms, The Financial Advisory Group also offers tax compliance, consulting services and personal and business tax planning.
 The firm has a tax preparation team and, when requested, it will collaborate with other licensed tax and legal advisors for planning purposes.